-Injuries involving members of the public have remained low over the past few years; however, there has been an increase in this six months period with 10 injuries compared to 4 during this period in 2011.
+Injuries involving members of the public have remained low over the past few years; however, there was an increase during this reporting year, with 10 injuries reported.
 These injuries predominately occurred at the leisure centres involving fitness equipment and with slips/trips/falls at the shops.
-Action has been taken to address the causes of these accidents where possible to reduce the risks of future similar incidents from occurring.
+Action has been taken to address the causes of these accidents where reasonably practicable to reduce the risks of similar incidents from occurring.